This DIY dryer lint fire starter proves your household is a treasure trove of materials essential for building fire and for survival!

 Dryer Lint Fire Starter

-Your dryer needs cleaning after every cycle just to be safe and be energy efficient.
-So, save the dryer lint and let’s make a fire starter from it.
+Your dryer needs cleaning after every cycle just to be safe and energy efficient.
+So, save the dryer lint, and let's make a fire starter from it.

 First, take some dryer lint and roll it into a ball.
-Take your flint and steel and hold it up to the dryer lint and strike.
+Take your flint and steel, hold it up to the dryer lint and strike.

 It should only take one strike.
 Using matches or a lighter will work too.

 The dryer lint burns up really fast, so you must build on to your fire quickly.
 Dipping your dryer lint in Vaseline will make it burn longer.